-This Quarterly Report on Form 10-Q includes forward-looking statements" made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, that are based on our beliefs and assumptions and on information currently available to us, but are subject to factors beyond our control.
-Forward-looking statements: reflect management's current knowledge, assumptions, judgment and expectations regarding future performance or events; include all statements that are not historical facts; and can be identified by terms such as "allow," "anticipates," "be," "believes," "continue," "could," "demonstrates," "design," "estimates," "expects," "forecasts," "future," "hopeful," "goal," "intends," "may," "might," "plans," "potential," "predicts," "predictive," "projects," "seeks," "should," "will," "will achieve," "would" or similar expressions and the negatives of those terms.
-In particular, forward-looking statements contained in or incorporated by reference to this Quarterly Report relate to, among other things,
+This Quarterly Report on Form 10-Q includes "forward-looking statements" made pursuant to the safe harbor provisions of the Private Securities Litigation Reform Act of 1995, that are based on our beliefs and assumptions and on information currently available to us, but are subject to factors beyond our control.
+Forward-looking statements: reflect management's current knowledge, assumptions, judgment and expectations regarding future performance or events; include all statements that are not historical facts; and can be identified by terms such as "accelerate," "achieve," "allow," "anticipates," "appear," "be," "believe," "believes," "can," "continue," "could," "demonstrates," "design," "estimates," "expects," "expectation," "forecasts," "future," "goal," "help," "hopeful," "inform," "intends," "may," "might," "on track," "planned," "planning," "plans," "positions," "potential," "powers," "predicts," "predictive," "projects," "seeks," "should," "will," "will be," "will achieve," "would" or similar expressions and the negatives of those terms.
+In particular, forward-looking statements contained in or incorporated by reference to this Quarterly Report relate to, among other things: